 With this new investment in place, it then fell to our production of the Falls User Guide digital project in the following year to pick up this map suite and use it to underpin its product delivery.
 The result of this is evident at Falls Creek today where the on-site visitor connects with a fully integrated visitor orientation platform across both signage and digital media.

-This meant that the orientation sign needed to devote over a third of its "real estate" to the provision of a village directory – the detail of which changes from season to season.
+This meant that the orientation sign needed to devote over a third of its signage space to the provision of a village directory – the detail of which changes from season to season.

-The detailed directory content now resides on the web-app where people have immediate acces to full business listings via a detailed entry, supporting location map exactly pinpointing the location of the venue, phone and website links.
+The detailed directory content now resides on the webapp.
+Here people have immediate access to seeing the venue's location featured alongside full business listing including phone and web links.